 - A hostile work environment

-- Lack of proper equipment to complete their job
+- Lack of proper equipment or training to complete their job

 - Serious injuries that require medical treatment and time off from work